* As an Amazon Associate I earn from qualifying purchases.

 Help with Answers for Chemistry Merit Badge Requirements

 Find specific helps for some of the Chemistry merit badge requirements listed below.
-Some of these resources will just give the answers such as those found in the Chemistry merit badge pamphlet.
+Some of these resources will just give the answers.
 Others will provide engaging ways for older Scouts to introduce these concepts to new Scouts.

 Requirement 1: Safety

 4. Discuss the safe storage of chemicals.
-How does safe storage apply to your home, your school, your community, and the environment?
+How does the safe storage of chemicals apply to your home, your school, your community, and the environment?

 Chemistry Merit Badge Requirement 1 Helps and Answers